 You know the deal.
 We've all casually bellied up to the makeup counter looking to buy a brand-new lipstick, only to walk out with a brand-new lipstick, foundation, face cream, and serum.

 Call it a lack of willpower, or a lack of confidence, or a combination of the two, but the tendency to overbuy at the beauty counter isn't entirely our fault.
 Sales tactics have a lot to do with it, too.
 The ugly truth is, sales representatives are usually instructed to hit certain quotas — to sell this many products, and this dollar amount, by such and such time.
-"It’s turned into what I call 'fast-food makeup,'" says Angela, a makeup artist (our sources preferred to stay anonymous for obvious reasons).
+"It’s turned into what I call 'fast-food makeup,'" says Angela, a makeup artist (our sources preferred to remain anonymous).
 "How much can I sell customers in a short amount of time?"

 Of course, the reps are just doing their jobs, and many of them do keep their customers' best interests in mind.
 But there's also a fine line that they must walk; an impressive balancing act that keeps them from teetering into pushy or aggressive territory — a major turnoff.
 "From what I know, companies don't actually like that," says Caroline, a former sales representative.
 "They don’t want to lose the trust of the customer."